 I turned right at this point and my destination was a 0.5 km further on.
 The cemetery is known as Warstone Lane Cemetery, and the reason that I was here was because I had read something about the catacombs that existed in the cemetery.
 It was also quite an old one, so the odds were there would be a lot of great headstones and statues.
 There are 51 First World War burials and 13 Second World War burials in the cemetery.
 A screen wall with a Cross of Sacrifice is situated near the old lodge and it commemorates by name those whose graves are not marked by headstones.

-The cemetery is in a poor condition, it is not fenced, there is a lot of litter and there has been a lot of vandalism in it judging by how many toppled headstones I saw.
+The cemetery is in a poor condition and is not fenced, there is a lot of litter and there has been a lot of vandalism in it judging by how many toppled headstones I saw.
 The catacombs had been cut into the side of a sand pit and were on two layers.
-A large chapel had above the catacombs, but it had been demolished a long time ago.
+A large chapel had once been above the catacombs, but it had been demolished a long time ago.
 The catacombs had been bricked close too, as they did have somewhat of a bad reputation.
 It was a pity though because this could become a very popular place.

 It is also worthy of a blog post of its own, and I will also be returning back here as there is a VC grave that I am looking for.
 A bit further down the road is a similar cemetery called Key Hill which I visited in mid April and it did not disappoint.

-The green space on my map was occupied by St Paul’s Church, and it was a pretty one, dating back to 1779.
-Oddly enough it was more like the churches that I saw in Dudley than those I saw in Basingstoke, Salisbury and Southampton.
+The green space on my map was occupied by St Paul’s Church, and it was a pretty one, dating back to 1779 and it was more like the churches that I saw in Dudley than those I saw in Basingstoke, Salisbury and Southampton.

 The church interior was very beautiful, but it was not as overly decorated as some that I had seen before.
 I did like the family pews though, it was the first time that I had seen them.
 There is a large graveyard and there is a crypt under the church although the organ now blocks the entrance to the crypt.